lfelipe1501/API_MGNGX/README.md

    npm install
    ```

-3. For production, install PM2 globally:
+3. Install PM2 globally to manage the project in a more professional way:

    ```bash
    npm install -g pm2